Financial Aid for Culinary School

 Making Education Affordable

-Because scholarships do not need to be paid back, they are an excellent way to help finance your education.
-However, when applying for scholarships, expect to face competition.
-For culinary students, your state's restaurant association may be a great place to start your search for scholarships.
+For culinary students, your state's restaurant association may be a great place to start your search for culinary school scholarships.
 You should also check with national organizations for scholarship possibilities.
 A couple of organizations in the culinary industry that offer scholarships include the following:

 • International Food Service Executives Association